OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Attempt to identify and bypass the root detection mechanisms implemented.
 You'll most likely find that a combination of the methods above, or variations of those methods, are used.
 If you're performing a black-box resiliency assessment, disabling all root detection mechanisms is your first step.

 Run execution traces using JDB, DDMS, strace and/or Kernel modules to find out what the app is doing - you'll usually see all kinds of suspect interactions with the operating system, such as opening *su* for reading or obtaining a list of processes.
 These interactions are surefire signs of root detection.
 Identify and deactivate the root detection mechanisms one-by-one.

-You can use a number of techniques to bypass these checks, most of which were introduced in the "Reverse Engineering and Tampering" chapter:

-1. Renaming binaries.
-For example, in some cases simply renaming the "su" binary to something else is enough to defeat root detection (try not to break your enviroment though!).
-2. Unmounting /proc to prevent reading of process lists etc.
-2. Using Frida or Xposed to hook APIs on the Java and native layers.
-By doing this, you can hide files and processes, hide the actual content of files, or return all kinds of bogus values the app requests;
-3. Hooking low-level APIs using Kernel modules.
-4. Patching the app to remove the checks.

 #### Remediation